Engaging online audiences

-How to engage online audiences is a real challenge.
-There are a multiplicity of distractions and the audience has learned, very quickly, that the majority of online presentations are worse than their in-person brothers.
+Engage online audiences with a presentation is a real challenge.
+There is a multiplicity of distractions and the audience has learned, both quickly and sadly, that the majority of online presentations are worse than their in-person brothers.
 The challenge to engage the audience is essential and is multi-layered.
 Audiences want to be engaged.
 As presenters, we must meet that challenge.

 Please write down your reason for failing to engage with the last presentation you sat through.
-It may be a challenge to even remember the presentation but try to identify the main reason, they may be others, but the principal reason you failed to engage.
-Was it related to the message, the media or the delivery?
+It may be a challenge to even remember the presentation but try to identify the main reason.
+Was it related to the message, the media or the delivery.
+Now reflect on why you didn’t write down the answer to the question that you were explicitly asked to do.
+It’s odd isn’t it?
+We make decisions for many and complex reasons but if there is little perceived value in engaging, most online audiences will quickly make choices.

-The delivery must be directly into the camera of a well lit face and upper torso.
-Maximise the camera angle.
-The background should be curated, tidy, and not blurred.
-Unless it is a small group ask the audience to turn off their video.
-The audio should be crisp and without echo.
-Assign a wingman to mute audience members with an open microphone unless questions are being asked.
+The delivery must be directly into the camera and show a well lit face and upper torso.
+Consider a mobile phone camera instead of the laptop as they offer massively improved quality.
+The camera angle must be at eye level.
+The background must be actively curated, tidy, and not blurred.
+Consider using an audience member on video phone above your camera so you can present “to” them.
+Audio must be crisp.
+Test beforehand.
+Assign a wingman to mute accidental audience noise.
 The presenter’s speaking voice must be clear and at a slower pace than a live performance.
-There should be the use of changes in volume and pace and drama.
 The presenter should beseech the attention and opinion of the audience by their words and actions and expression.
 Test and maximise this before the presentation.

 A presentation can only be engaging if the presenter signals that intention at the beginning of the piece and directly meets the audience with the question, interaction and challenge.
-It is up to the audience whether that is successful and sadly previous experience will colour that. (you still haven’t answered my original request) Ensure that the p cubed set-up of the piece makes all this more likely.
+It is up to the audience whether that is successful and sadly previous experience will colour that.
+Ensure that the p cubed set-up of the piece makes all this more likely.
 Plan, practise and stare into the green dot as though it is your front row.
 If you engage the audience, that is the first step.

 1 Comment